-R032XY306W Clayey Overflow (CyO) 10-14" East Precipitation Zone Clayey Overflow sites occur upslope from subirrigated sites, on a terrace or alluvial fan.
-Clayey overflow lacks the influence from a water table and can be found on upland positions as well as lowland positions.
-R032XY330W Overflow (Ov) 10-14" East Precipitation Zone Overflow sites occur upslope from subirrigated sites, on a terrace or alluvial fan.
-Overflow lacks the influence from a water table and can be found on upland positions as well as lowland positions.
+R032XY306WY Clayey Overflow (CyO) 10-14" East Precipitation Zone Clayey Overflow sites occur up-slope from the subirrigated site, on the stream terrace or alluvial vans in depressional areas.
+Clayey Overflow sites lack the influence from a water table and can be found on upland positions, but will occur on lowland positions as well.
+R032XY330WY Overflow (Ov) 10-14" East Precipitation Zone Overflow sites occur up-slope from the subirrigated site, on the stream terrace or alluvial vans in depressional areas.
+Overflow sites lack the influence from a water table and can be found on upland positions, but will occur on lowland positions as well.
 R032XY328WY Lowland (LL) 10-14" East Precipitation Zone Lowland sites are found in a complex with subirrigated and wetland sites.
-Subirrigated is the transition from the wettest site (wetland) to the drier site (lowland.)
-R032XY378WY Wetland (WL) 10-14" East Precipitation Zone Wetland sites are found in a complex with subirrigated and lowland sites.
-Subirrigated is the transition from the wettest site (wetland) to the drier site (lowland.)
+Subirrigated is the transition from the wettest site (wetland) to the drier site (lowland).
+R032XY378WY Wetland (WL) 10-14" East Precipitation Zone Wetland sites are found in a complex with Subirrigated and Lowland sites.
+Subirrigated is the transition from the wettest site (wetland) to the drier site (lowland).